 With six highly-regarded albums and music featured in movies and documentaries such as The Emu Runner and John Pilger’s Utopia, Nhunggabarra, Kooma man and international touring singer-songwriter Glenn Skuthorpe is a powerful lyricist and composer who gives voice to those whose stories must be heard.
 A compelling performer whose playing style is captivating, engaging audiences in the stories behind his journeys.
 Glenn has performed on stages big and small with some living legends in his long career including Buffy Sainte-Marie, Steve Earle, Tex Perkins, Kev Carmody, Archie Roach, Rory McLeod, Michelle Shocked, Buddy Miller and Mary Gauthier.
-With his seventh album on the way and a string of highly successful tours (Byron Bay Blues Fest, Woodford, Cygnet, Calgary and Edmonton Folk Festivals) and including 2020’s recent successful online streams for Woodfordia Artists (Woodford Folk), Meeanjin Markets Virtual Festival and the Broome Saltwater Festival, prepare for an infusion of genres with vibes of dirty street blues to open plains and wide open skies.
+With his seventh album on the way and a string of highly successful tours (Port Fairy Folk Fest, Adelaide Fringe, Byron Bay Blues Fest, Woodford, Broome Saltwater Festival, Cygnet, Calgary and Edmonton Folk Festivals) prepare for an infusion of genres with vibes of urban street blues to open plains and wide open skies.

 ‘Glenn Skuthorpe’s music sings this country.
 When I hear his words and hear what he has to say, it’s this country singing back to us.
 I’ve never heard anyone articulate our struggle and our stories better than this man. it’s not just the man there, it’s the spirits that come out of this country, it’s the essence of what we are and it’s the essence of what it is to be an Australian person, if you want to be a real Australian come and stain yourself with the blood of us and our people, because this man, he sings it - his songs mean something.’